-Those thinking about becoming a Government Programs Eligibility Interviewer might also be interested in the following careers:
+Those interested in being a Government Programs Eligibility Interviewer may also be interested in:

-Those who work as a Government Programs Eligibility Interviewer sometimes switch careers to one of these choices:
+Career changers with experience as a Government Programs Eligibility Interviewer sometimes find work in one of the following fields:

 More about our data sources and methodologies.